 The content of the work you submit for general submissions does not need to be related to social, emotional, cognitive, or mental disability or substantial limitation.
-However, you yourself need to identify as part of the disability community to submit.
+However, you yourself need to identify as part of the described community to submit.

 To submit, simply email your work to email@example.com.